-Debt service coverage (DSC) ratios at the consolidated system were low, in our view, at about 1.25x in fiscal years 2009 and 2010, due mainly to declines in off-system sales revenue.
-Consolidated DSC is sensitive to wholesale sales, including spot market sales not made under long-term contracts.
+Consolidated debt service coverage (DSC) is sensitive to wholesale sales, including spot market sales not made under long-term contracts.
 In fiscal years 2009 and 2010, below-average stream flows, combined with low market power prices, led to the lower DSC levels.
-Improved hydrology and budget adjustments to both revenue and expenditures contributed to much stronger coverage in 2011 (1.6x) and, according to unaudited figures, 1.9x for fiscal 2012 (year ended Dec.
-31).
-Despite a 2.5% rate increase in 2012, the overall retail rate declined 6.5% in 2012 without the surcharge, which was in place for 32 months during fiscal years 2009-2011.
-The revenue enhancements in the past three fiscal years were in conjunction with other measures management has implemented, including deferring some capital expenditures, unpaid furloughs, wage increase give-backs for executives, and a hiring freeze.
-In our view, management's responsiveness, when combined with its very strong cash reserves, offset declines in wholesale sales revenues.
-In addition, with the provisions of two long-term contracts that took effect in 2011 and 2012, and the increased share available for market sales benefiting the consolidated system, a portion of which has been sold via a series of medium-term contracts on a rolling five year basis, we believe the district has hedged a significant portion of its volume and price risk.
+Improved hydrology, improved risk management, and budget adjustments to both revenue and expenditures contributed to much stronger coverage in recent years.
+In addition, with the provisions of two long-term contracts that took effect in 2011 and 2012, and the increased share available for market sales benefiting the consolidated system, a portion of which has been sold via a series of medium-term contracts on a rolling five-year basis, we believe the district has hedged a significant portion of its volume and price risk.

-Chelan's capital improvement plan for 2012-2016 averages \$47 million in annual spending, which is about 25% lower than the previous five-year period.
-Capital projects planned include distribution, generation, and fiber optic systems.
+Chelan's capital improvement plan for 2016-2020 averages \$78 million in annual spending for a total of \$392 million.
+Capital projects planned include distribution, generation, and fiber-optic systems.
 Management expects to fund the plan from available funds, without issuing additional debt.
-Furthermore, with scheduled maturities and cash defeasances, management's forecasts indicates a significant reduction its debt balances, dropping to about \$657 million by 2016 from \$923 million currently.
+Furthermore, with scheduled maturities of \$121 million and optional debt accelerations of \$161 million over the next five years, management's forecasts indicate a significant reduction of its debt balances, which will drop to about \$331 million by fiscal 2020 from \$622 million as of the end of fiscal 2015.
+Debt to capitalization was 47% as of fiscal 2015, and could get as low as 24% by 2020.